kabirhiking/Challenge-1-Folder/README.md

-## Here two Folder and Each Folder One Problem Solution
+## Here two Folder
-- 1. The Colab Notebook
+- 1. The Colab Notebook(Folder) -- Problem -1
-- 2. Solution of the Task
+- 2. Solution of the Task(Folder) -- Problem -2